One of the first big questions everyone asks themselves when making a trip: to plan or not to plan?

 - Number of hostels (you’ll see why this is important later on).

-Well, in fact my blog is not about what places to visit in certain countries.
-It also speaks very little about countries, cities or specific regions except the Tricky Treks part of my blog which is more about getting from a certain place to another, when this route is a bit complicated or out of the beaten track.
+Well, in fact, my blog is not about what places to visit in certain countries.
+It also speaks very little about countries, cities or specific regions except for the Tricky Treks part of my blog which is more about getting from a certain place to another, when this route is a bit complicated or out of the beaten track.
 It is more of a general travel site that caters to any traveler and to anywhere in the world, however, more focused on backpackers.
 But there are Blogs that are specific by region, country or even cities with complete itineraries, made by people who often lived there and know in depth about the best tips.
 Just google “travel blog about _______”.

 One of the easiest and most reliable methods to use to decide which places to visit in a country is through a travel guide.
 There are many out there to choose from based on the needs of your trip, ranging from individual countries (like Spain) to entire regions (like The Balkans) or entire continents (like South America).